Understanding Education in Houston

 While most post-secondary outcomes focus on higher education (“college ready”), Texas high schools can help students achieve alternative paths to employment.
 In 2019, Texas House Bill 3 took into account these alternatives when constructing the CCMR Outcomes Bonus awards.

-The share of high school graduates who were designated as career or military ready over the past three years had a similar trend to that of college readiness.
-Students made progress between 2017-18 and 2018-19, but then fell further back in 2019-20.
-Rates of career or military readiness in each of the greater Houston region’s three counties and the state overall in 2019-20 were far below where they were the previous year and even lower than they were in 2017-18 (except in Fort Bend, where they are about the same).
+The share of high school graduates who were designated as career or military ready over the past three years had a similar trend to that of CCMR.
+Students made progress between 2018 and 2019 but then fell further back in 2020.
+Since then, these rates have increased in all regions except Fort Bend County (where more graduating students are classified as “college ready” than “career or military ready”).
+Rates of career or military readiness in each of the greater Houston region’s three counties and the state overall in 2023 were above where they were in 2018, increasing most significantly in Montgomery County by 18 percentage points.
+As of 2023, 43% of high school graduates in Montgomery County were considered career or military ready, compared to 36% across Texas, 35% in Harris County, and 20% in Fort Bend County.

 Helpful Articles by Understanding Houston: